instaloader/instaloader/README.rst

     loader.get_username_by_id(followees[0]['id'])

+.. as-module-intro-end

 Disclaimer
 ----------

+.. disclaimer-start

-This code is in no way affiliated with, authorized, maintained or endorsed by Instagram or any of its affiliates or subsidiaries.
+Instaloader is in no way affiliated with, authorized, maintained or endorsed by Instagram or any of its affiliates or subsidiaries.
 This is an independent and unofficial project.
 Use at your own risk.

+.. disclaimer-end

 Instaloader is licensed under an MIT license.
 Refer to ``LICENSE`` file for more information.